ajnepple (7338) - Lakewood, Colorado, USA - AUG 7, 2015

 I’ll be the first to admit that my overall experience with a beer can be greatly affected by the circumstances of when and where I drink it.
 Last night, I wandered into Joe’s Kansas City Bar-B-Que at 9:00 p.m. after a day in 96-degree heat.
 I was hungry as hell and just as thirsty.
 I got a bottle of KC Pils with pulled pork, brisket, slaw, and toast and joined the late night crowd of hungry Royals fans.
 KC Pils may not be the most complex beer, but the malt is clean and the hop note is crisp and beautifully refreshing.
 Drinking KC Pils from the bottle proved to be perfect compliment to world-class food in a humble setting.
 Also, the light body and fresh hops were just the right match for the savory-sweet barbecue.
 Drinking KC Pils in its namesake city with the locals and their food?
-Well, that’s just pretty damn special, isn’t it? hombrepalo (1971) - Chicago, Illinois, USA - JUN 29, 2015
+Well, that’s just pretty damn special, isn’t it? hombrepalo (1972) - Chicago, Illinois, USA - JUN 29, 2015

 Pint at Owen & Engine.
 Clear gold with a fizzy white head.
 Dry malt and grass aroma.
 Some sweetness.
 Light hops and grassy notes at the start of the flavor with a crisp and dry finish. justsayswell (285) - Kansas City, Kansas, USA - MAY 30, 2015

 Very pale gold pour.
 Medium fizzy white head.
 Minimal lacing.
 Nose is yeast, grainy malt and faint grassy hops.
 Light body, active carbonation.
 Lots of grainy/bready malt in this, with a little grassy noble hop character apparent in the finish.
 If it wasn’t for the hops this would be more of a premium lager.
 Ok ballgame beer.